IDLabMedia/open-dibr/README.md

 Read [Light field datasets](https://github.com/IDLabMedia/open-dibr/wiki/Light-field-datasets) to **download existing light field datasets or adapt your own** to use as input for the application.

+Licensed datasets provided by the MPEG-I community:
 <img src="https://github.com/IDLabMedia/open-dibr/blob/main/docs/overview_mpegi_datasets.png" />
+Datasets provided by IDLAB:
 <img src="https://github.com/IDLabMedia/open-dibr/blob/main/docs/overview_idlab_datasets.png" />

 A paper on this software tool is currently being written/evaluated.
 Instructions on how to **replicate the results from the paper** can be found [here](https://github.com/IDLabMedia/open-dibr/wiki/Replicating-results-from-paper).